How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 Don't use just one schema type.
 Layer them:

-Article schema (main page) └── Contains ItemList schema (for numbered content) └── Each item has Recipe/HowTo schema (for detailed instructions) └── Plus FAQPage schema (for questions) └── Plus VideoObject schema (if applicable)
+Article schema (main page) └── Contains ItemList schema (for numbered content) └── Each item has Recipe/HowTo schema (for detailed instructions) └── Plus FAQPage schema (for questions) └── Plus VideoObject schema (if video exists)

-This creates a "schema pyramid" that tells Google your content is comprehensive and well-structured.
+This creates a schema pyramid that tells Google your content is comprehensive and well-structured — covering a topic from every angle.

 Match Schema to Content Format